LounesAl/streamlit-google-picker/CONTRIBUTING.md

 # Troubleshooting

-## Setting up template and template-reactless locally
+## Setting up template locally

-Template and template-reactless share the same component name.
 We can only have one component installed.
 To switch between them, we need to uninstall one and install another.
 To do that:

 ### 1. Check installed template